Former Brompton Gasworks

 The on-site remediation works were completed in April 2025, but MAB and its contractors must finalise the associated remediation validation report.
 This will be reviewed by the independent auditor and incorporated into the final site contamination audit report.

 Following the completion of remediation in line with the site remediation plan, a remediation validation report is to be prepared which details the results of the site validation works.
+The remediation validation report is due to be completed in June 2026.

 The final requirement of the Agreement is the completion of a site contamination audit report prepared by the site contamination auditor, that clearly provides the auditor’s opinion on the site’s suitability for the proposed use.
+The site contamination audit report is due to be completed late 2026, pending completion of the other deliverables under the Agreement.

 • Roles and responsibilities